QuantumResearchKernels/QRK/README.md

-This repository will hold our working notes for the effort to define and build a set of quantum research kernels
+This repository will hold our working notes for the effort to define and build a set of quantum research kernels.
+I don't have any real content yet, but I will fix that over the next couple weeks.